seanstark/sentinel-tools/ama-management/readme.md

 - Report on current versions without updating

 # Usage

+ > Azure Arc does not return a detailed status of the udpate request

 - The script takes input from an object of machines from either [**Get-AzVM**](https://learn.microsoft.com/powershell/module/az.compute/get-azvm?view) or [**Get-AzConnectedMachine**](https://learn.microsoft.com/powershell/module/az.connectedmachine/get-azconnectedmachine).
 This will give you the flexibility to scope updates to specific machines.

 - You can specify the versions you want to update to using the **linuxTargetVersion** and **windowsTargetVersion** parameters.